Frequently Asked Questions About Orthodontics

 An orthodontist is a dental specialist who has received two to three years of additional training and experience.
-Your orthodontist is able to straighten teeth, improve/correct misaligned jaw structure, and ultimately give you a healthier bite that improves your ability to bite and chew properly.
+Your orthodontist is able to straighten teeth to create amazing smiles, improve/correct misaligned jaw structure, and ultimately give you a healthier bite that improves your ability to bite and chew properly.

 What's the best age to visit the orthodontist?